Transcript title

 Course Description

 Builds on the skills learned in ART 158B1.
-May include centrifugal, vacuum, cuttlebone casting and sand casting.
-The use of molds to duplicate textures to transfer onto wax, creating stone settings in wax, and controlling the wax burn-out will be covered.
+Includes centrifugal, vacuum, cuttlebone, and sand casting.
+Explores the use of molds to duplicate textures to transfer onto wax, creating stone settings in wax, and controlling the wax burn-out.
+Repeatable for credit.

 Course learning outcomes

-2. Evidence skills necessary to sprue, invest and cast complex wax models into metal.
+2. Demonstrate skills necessary to sprue, invest, and cast complex wax models into metal.

 3. Achieve a high level of craftsmanship and attention to detail in finished work.